gazebo-web/fuel-server/README.md

 There are three databases in use:

-  1. *ign-fuel*: a production database for use with the production Elastic Beanstalk environment,
+1. *gz-fuel*: a production database for use with the production Elastic Beanstalk environment,

-  2. *ign-fuel-staging*: a staging database for use with the staging Elastic Beanstalk environment, and
+2. *gz-fuel-staging*: a staging database for use with the staging Elastic Beanstalk environment, and

-  3. *ign-fuel-integration*: an integration database for use with the integration Elastic Beanstalk environment.

 The production database should *never* be manually altered.
 The staging database should match the production environment, and the purpose is to